Why SEO is so important for e-commerce sites

 SEO is more than just setting up shop…

 Some retail businesses tend to assume that once they have launched and set up their live e-commerce site, perhaps using a CMS like Shopify or Magento, that their site is SEO ready and will begin ranking in the search engine results pages (SERPs).
 Although platforms like Shopify are well designed for online retailers, setting up shop is just the first step to accelerating a retailer's online presence and driving traffic to the site.
 A full, long-term SEO strategy needs to be implemented in order to build site equity, and start driving organic traffic to the site.
-An important step is submitting your sitemap to Google via Google Search Console.
+An important initial step is submitting your sitemap to Google via Google Search Console.

 Don’t forget the ‘evergreen’ products